The 25th Annual Putnam County Spelling Bee: Act 2

 Olive gets a call from her father, who she has been hoping would arrive.
-Panch attempts to disallow her from answering the phone, but she persuades Rona to take the call for her.
+Panch attempts to disallow her from answering the phone, but she persuades Rona to take the call for her, leading her to learn that her father will miss the bee due to working longer than expected.
 Logainne then begins an ad-libbed rant about the bee, her fathers, and current political events.
-Panch lashes out at Logainne and is escorted offstage by Rona and Mitch.
+Panch lashes out at Logainne for asking for alternate definitions of a word more than 3 times, and is escorted offstage by Rona and Mitch.
 One of Logainne's fathers jumps onstage to calm Logainne down and pours some of his soda on the floor to make Barfée's foot stick and thus disrupt his technique.

 With Panch calmed down, Olive is called to spell.
 She imagines her parents being there and giving her the love that she always has wanted and yearned for ("The I Love You Song").
 Barfée is called to spell next, and spells his word correctly despite the soda causing his foot to stick.
-Logainne misspells her next word ("Woe is Me (Reprise)") and Rona is excited that it has come down to the final two ("My Favorite Moment of the Bee 3").
+Logainne misspells her next word by over complicating it (vug → V-U-G-G-H-E) ("Woe Is Me (Reprise)") and Rona is excited that it has come down to the final two ("My Favorite Moment of the Bee 3").

 The finals are shown through another montage ("Second"), and Olive and Barfée continue to grow closer.
 Eventually, Olive misspells a word, giving Barfée a chance to win.
 He is torn between winning and letting Olive win, but with Olive's encouragement, he spells his word correctly.
-Panch awards Barfée the trophy and two hundred dollar prize, and in a surprise act of charity, pays Olive's entrance fee, calling it a "runner-up prize."
-Olive congratulates Barfée, and each character reads a sentence or two about what they do in the years and decades after the main action of the play ends ("Finale").
+Panch awards Barfée the large trophy and two hundred dollar prize, and, in a surprise act of charity, pays Olive's entrance fee, calling it a "runner-up prize."
+Olive congratulates Barfée, and each character reads a sentence or two about what they do in the years and decades after the main action of the musical ends ("Finale").